Identity-Theft

 Public Wi-Fi networks are often unsecured and can be easily exploited by cybercriminals to intercept your online activities and steal sensitive information.
 Avoid using public Wi-Fi for online banking, shopping, or any activities that require the input of personal or financial details.
 Use a virtual private network (VPN) to encrypt your internet connection and protect your data when connecting to public Wi-Fi.

-Read also: How to Spot and Avoid Online Subscription Scams
+Read also: The Dark Side of Online Dating: How to Avoid Romance Scams

 6. Monitor your financial accounts regularly